-Swine flu kills nine PalestiniansDecember 29th, 2012 in Diseases, Conditions, Syndromes /
+Swine flu kills nine PalestiniansDecember 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Nine Palestinians have died in an outbreak of the H1N1 influenza strain known as swine flu, the office of Palestinian prime minister Salam Fayyad said on Saturday.

 "Latest figures and information...show that 187 cases have so far been recorded, the majority of which are in the northern West Bank," it said in a statement.
 "The number of recorded deaths... stands at nine until now."

 It added that the Palestinian health ministry "has the necessary medicines, testing kits and equipment to deal efficiently with the spread of the virus".

 The virus has affected Israel and the Palestinian territories in the past, killing dozens of people.

 In 2009, an H1N1 epidemic erupted in Mexico and spread into a worldwide pandemic that caused at least 17,000 deaths.

 In 1997, the H5N1 strain of influenza, commonly known as bird flu, broke out in Hong Kong.